natefinch/eg/README.md

 ``` go
 func Pass(err error, msg string, iff ...func(error) bool) error
 ```
-Pass will annotate any errors that match the conditions in iff, and any errors which do not match will be wrapped instead.
+Pass will Note any errors that match the conditions in iff, and Mask any errors which do not match.